anyone-protocol/ator-protocol/doc/HACKING/CircuitPaddingDevelopment.md

 mechanisms for the system to work, and the client must enable it.

-We added a padding negotiation relay cell to the Tor protocol that clients use to ask a relay to start padding, as well as a torrc directive for researchers to pin their clients' relay selection to the subset of Tor nodes that implement their custom defenses, to support ethical live network testing and evaluation.
+We added a padding negotiation relay cell to the Tor protocol that clients use to ask a relay to start padding, as well as a anonrc directive for researchers to pin their clients' relay selection to the subset of Tor nodes that implement their custom defenses, to support ethical live network testing and evaluation.